 It’s been fourteen months since the boys and I have been a family of three.
 We’ve grown closer than I thought possible, stronger than I could have imagined, and experienced the deepening of our faith I’ve craved (however timidly).

-That’s the thing about faith, even when I prayed to feel that closeness with God I had felt in the past, I knew.
+Because even when I prayed to feel that closeness with God I had felt in the past, I knew.
 That kind of connection doesn’t come easy.
 It was a bit of a self destructive prayer, is all I’m sayin’.

 We all have war wounds, lifetime scars, from this journey, but all three of us are beautiful, strong, resilient, and more passionate for it.

 The boys.
 Y’all.
 There are not words.
 Just tears of gratitude to God for the gift of them.

 And me.
 I’m finally finding my voice.
 It’s a mixture of the girl I once was and the woman that’s survived.
 It’s raw at times, louder than before, and powerful in its sense of self.
 My voice knows fear and often chooses to speak through it anyway.
 There’s a reason the symbol of a phoenix resonates with survivors.
 It resonates with me.
 Walking in these shoes, I can say firsthand, I get it.
 Because often what people may miss is that the phoenix doesn’t just rise up from ashes; the phoenix is a bird.
 And after hovering atop a rickety stool surrounded by the Lava – wings – well, they feel extraordinary.

 So the rising, yes, it is glorious.